ghartsel/GX-Kernel/content/introduction.md

 initialization are defined in the configuration file.

 The kernel provides orderly initialization sequencing by initializing from lower to higher levels of abstraction.
-First the hardware, then kernel, then application hardware and software are initialized; the idea is the hardware must be available for the kernel to run, and the hardware and kernel must be available for the application to run.
+First, the hardware, then the kernel, and then application hardware and software are initialized; the idea is the hardware must be available for the kernel to run, and the hardware and kernel must be available for the application to run.